 The majority of our students will leave Barrs Court with nationally recognised accreditation.

-Most will work towards entry level or higher qualifications in Writing, Reading, Speaking & Listening and Maths.
+Most pupils will work towards entry level or higher qualifications in Writing, Reading, Speaking & Listening and Maths.